-- Summarizes: Write the main ideas of the article in your own words.
+- Summary: Write the main ideas of the article in your own words.

-- Responds: Explain your own thoughts about this article.
+- Response: Explain your thoughts about this article.
 Evaluate what you think on this issue and relate it to your own experiences or other things you have read.
-Tell how you can use this article in your research paper.
+Tell me how you can use this article in your research paper.

-These differences in expectations about close relationships, Tannen concludes, causes men and women to be frustrated in intimate relationships with the opposite sex, especially marriage.
-However, Tannen reassures us, learning about these communication differences can help couples to say what they really mean and hear what the other person is really trying to communicate.
+These differences in expectations about close relationships, Tannen concludes, cause men and women to be frustrated in intimate relationships with the opposite sex, especially marriage.
+However, Tannen reassures us, learning about these communication differences can help couples to say what they mean and hear what the other person is trying to communicate.

 What is the Context of Publication and Author Purpose?

 The argument of "Sex, Lies, and Conversation" is one that Tannen has written about at length in her academic work, and in her bestselling 1990 book, You Just Don't Understand: Men and Women in Conversation.
 This article was written for The Washington Post at the time of her book's publication and is a summary of her main ideas as well as an advertisement for her book.